 For purposes of this division, the provision of a bid guaranty in accordance with divisions (A)(1) and (B) of section 153.54 of the Revised Code issued by a surety licensed to do business in this state is evidence of financial responsibility, but a state agency or political subdivision may request additional financial information for review from an apparent low bidder after it opens all submitted bids.
 A state agency or political subdivision shall keep additional financial information it receives pursuant to a request under this division confidential, except under proper order of a court.
 The additional financial information is not a public record under section 149.43 of the Revised Code.

 An apparent low bidder found not to be responsive and responsible shall be notified by the state agency or political subdivision of that finding and the reasons for it.
 Except for contracts awarded by the department of administrative services pursuant to section 125.11 of the Revised Code, the notification shall be given in writing and by certified mail.
-When awarding contracts pursuant to section 125.11 of the Revised Code, the department may send such notice in writing by first class mail.
+When awarding contracts pursuant to section 125.11 of the Revised Code, the department may send such notice in writing by first class mail or by electronic means.

 (B) Where a state agency or a political subdivision that has adopted an ordinance or resolution under division (C) of this section determines to award a contract to a bidder other than the apparent low bidder or bidders for the construction, reconstruction, improvement, enlargement, alteration, repair, painting, or decoration of a public improvement, it shall meet with the apparent low bidder or bidders upon a filing of a timely written protest.
 The protest must be received within five days of the notification required in division (A) of this section.
 No final award shall be made until the state agency or political subdivision either affirms or reverses its earlier determination.
 Notwithstanding any other provisions of the Revised Code, the procedure described in this division is not subject to Chapter 119. of the Revised Code.